-Depending on the market makers jurisdiction, they have to operate under a given exchange’s bylaws.
+Depending on the market makers’ jurisdiction, they must operate under a given exchange’s bylaws.
 Each exchange is approved by a country’s securities regulator, such as the Securities and Exchange Commission in the U.S.

-Another key point to realize is that rights and responsibilities vary by the exchange and the type of security you’re trading.
+Another key point is that rights and responsibilities vary by the exchange and the type of security you’re trading.

 In some cases, a market maker is also a broker.
-Unfortunately, this can create an incentive for a broker to recommend securities for which the firm also makes a market.
+Unfortunately, this can incentivize a broker to recommend securities for which the firm also makes a market.

-As a trader, do your due diligence; make sure that there is a clear separation between your broker and the market maker.
+As a trader, do your due diligence; ensure a clear separation between your broker and the market maker.